Multi-document Summarization via Deep Learning Techniques: A Survey: Deep Learning Based Multi-document Summarization Methods

 \subsection{Architecture Design Strategies}

-Architecture design strategies play a critical role in deep learning based models.
-Most of the existing neural networks are applied in the multi-document summarization task with variants or ensembled versions.
-We generalize the reviewed network architectures and summarize them into seven types.
-These seven type structures can also be used as basic structures and can stack on each other to obtain more diverse design strategies.
-Figure \ref{fig:network} illustrates these network design strategies.
-In this figure, deep neural models are boxed in green dotted line, which can be flexibly substituted by other backbone networks.
-The blue solid line boxes indicate the neural embeddings processed by neural networks or heuristic-designed approaches.
-It can be sentence/document representation or other types of representation.
-We summarize the network design strategies according to how to generate or fuse semantic-rich and syntactic-rich representation to improve multi-document summarization model performance.
+Architecture design strategies play a critical role in deep learning based models, and many architectures have been applied to variants MDS tasks.
+Here, we have generalized the network architectures and summarize them into nine types based on how they generate or fuse semantic-rich and syntactic-rich representation to improve MDS model performance (Figure \ref{fig:network}); these different architectures can also be used as basic structures or stacked on each other to obtain more diverse design strategies.
+In Figure \ref{fig:network}, deep neural models are in green boxes, and can be flexibly substituted with other backbone networks.
+The blue boxes indicate the neural embeddings processed by neural networks or heuristic-designed approaches, e.g., "sentence/document" or "other" representation.
 The explanation of each sub-figure is listed as follows:

-\begin{itemize} \item \textsl{Naive Networks.} In Figure \ref{fig:network}(a), DNN based models play the role as a feature extractor.
-Multiple concatenated documents are input through DNN based models to extract word-level, sentence-level or document-level representation.
-The representation is used for the downstream summary generation or sentence selection. \textsl{Naive networks} represent the most naive model which lays the foundation for other strategies.
+\begin{itemize} \item \textsl{Naive Networks (Figure \ref{fig:network}(a)). } Multiple concatenated documents are input through DNN based models to extract features.
+Word-level, sentence-level or document-level representation is used to generate the downstream summary or select sentences.
+Naive networks represent the most naive model that lays the foundation for other strategies.

-\item \textsl{Ensemble Networks.} Ensemble methods leverage multiple learning algorithms to obtain better performance than individual algorithms.
-In order to capture semantic-rich and syntactic-rich representation, \textsl{Ensemble networks} (Figure \ref{fig:network}(b)) feed input documents to multiple paths with different network structures or operations.
-Later on, these representations are fused to enhance model expression capability.
-The majority vote or average can be used to determine the final solution.
+\item \textsl{Ensemble Networks (Figure \ref{fig:network}(b)).} Ensemble based methods leverage multiple learning algorithms to obtain better performance than individual algorithms.
+To capture semantic-rich and syntactic-rich representation, Ensemble networks feed input documents to multiple paths with different network structures or operations.
+Later on, the representation from different networks is fused to enhance model expression capability.
+The majority vote or the average score can be used to determine the final output.